garbo-succus/r3f-control-kit/README.md

 **Note:** You should avoid using mouse and touch events, as they have been obsoleted by pointer events.

+**Note:** You should avoid using `contextmenu` events.
+They are not supported on iOS.
+Unless you have a specific need for `contextmenu`, you should use a right-click or long-press gesture instead.

 ```js
 const removeEventListeners = addEventListeners(
   document.getElementById('mydiv'),